pixel-coffee/yydebuginfodocs/docs/source/type_documentation.rst

 The ``method`` type represents a reference to a GML function.
 Despite its name, it does not necessarily refer to the concept of a `method <https://en.wikipedia.org/wiki/Method_(computer_programming)>`_ from object-oriented programming (although it can).
 In the context of our API Reference, it refers specifically to the datatype of any variable where ``typeof(var_name) == "method"``.

+struct
+******

+The ``struct`` type represents a reference to a GML struct/lightweight object.
+Because structs can contain a wide variety of information, this will usually be followed by a brief documentation of all of the struct's members.
+In the context of our API Reference, it refers specifically to the datatype of any variable where ``typeof(var_name) == "struct"``.